watarukumagai-git/opt/peer_review/no2/review_comment.md

 - Otherwise, please specify why DBO is best choice for the LSTM performance in various tasks.

 ## major comment5 (Section 3.5, Page 4)
-- What is the LSTM's hyperparameters optimized by DBO?
+- What are the LSTM's hyperparameters optimized by DBO?
-- Section 3.5 explains "the number of iterations, the learning rate, and the number of neurons in the hidden layer of LSTM", but Table 3 showed "Learning rate, the number of neurons in the hidden layer 1, the number of neurons in the hidden layer 2".
+- Section 3.5 explains "the number of iterations, the learning rate, and the number of neurons in the hidden layer of LSTM", but Table 3 shows "Learning rate, the number of neurons in the hidden layer 1, and the number of neurons in the hidden layer 2".
+They are different.
+- Please specify the optimization variables correctly.

 ## major comment6 (Fig.1, Page 5)
 - There is no explanation about Fig.1.
-- please add an explanation of configuration in Fig.1 and the expected effects.
-- Moreover, please modify the text and subfigures to make it larger in Fig.1.
+- Please add an explanation of configuration of Fig.1 and the expected effects after making the text and subfigures in Fig.1 larger for visible.

 ## major comment7 (All Figures and Tables, Pages 6 to 8)
 - 各TableとFigureの周辺スペースがかなり狭い。